alexandriawhite/Challenge-1/README.md

 N/A

 ## 📝 Notes
-I attempted to include a photo in the README
+This is my first time adding a photo in the README